 |---|---|---|---|

-| Visual Inspection | Examine the motherboard for physical damage | Magnifying glass/microscope, flashlight | Identify any bulging capacitors, burnt components, or cracked traces |
+| Visual Inspection | Thoroughly examine the motherboard for any evidence of physical damage. | Magnifying glass/microscope, flashlight | Identification of any bulging capacitors, burnt components, or fractured circuit traces. |

-| Clear CMOS | Reset BIOS settings to default | Screwdriver (if needed to access the battery) | Potentially resolve boot issues caused by incorrect BIOS settings |
+| Clear CMOS | Reset the BIOS settings to their factory defaults. | Screwdriver (if required for battery access) | Potential resolution of boot issues resulting from incorrect BIOS configuration. |

-| Reseat RAM and CPU | Remove and reinstall RAM and CPU | Anti-static wrist strap | Ensure proper connection and resolve potential contact issues |
+| Reseat RAM and CPU | Remove and reinstall the RAM modules and the CPU. | Anti-static wrist strap | Ensure a secure and proper connection, resolving any potential contact issues. |

-| Check Power Supply Voltages | Measure voltages from the power supply | Multimeter | Confirm that the power supply is providing the correct voltages |
+| Check Power Supply Voltages | Measure the output voltages from the power supply unit. | Multimeter | Confirm that the power supply is delivering the correct voltage levels. |

-| Check Fuses | Test the continuity of the fuses on the motherboard | Multimeter | Identify any blown fuses, indicating a short circuit |
+| Check Fuses | Test the continuity of the fuses located on the motherboard. | Multimeter | Identify any blown fuses, indicating the presence of a short circuit condition. |

 Component-Level Repair: Replacing Capacitors, Resistors, and ICs